The History of USS Current

 After the Japanese surrender, an Allied commission made up of representatives of the United States, Britain and Russia was convened to determine the fate of the surviving Japanese fleet of ships and submarines.
 When the US Navy Submarine Force discovered that the ultra modern I-200 Sensuikan Taka class attack submarines reportedly could make twenty-five knots submerged, faster than any of the U.S. submarines, the U.S. antisubmarine forces were eager to study them for advanced design, training and evaluate them as high speed targets.
 The I-200 class submarines represented the best shipbuilding capability of the Japanese at the end of World War II.

 Shortly after arrival at Pearl Harbor, Current refueled, took on stores then departed for San Francisco.
-The ship arrived at the Golden Gate Bridge on February 27, 1946, ending its involvement in the war in the Pacific.
-Current was awarded two battle stars for service during World War II.
+The ship arrived at the Golden Gate Bridge on February 27, 1946 and arrived at the Mare Island Naval Shipyard at Vallejo, California for repairs and preparations for the ship's next assignment, Operation Crossroads, the secret atomic bomb tests at Bikini Atoll in the Marshall Islands.
+Current ended its involvement in the war in the Pacific and was awarded two battle stars for service during World War II.

 At the conclusion of World War II, USS Current remained an active member of the Service Force Pacific Fleet.
 On April 16, 1946, Current departed Pearl Harbor for the Marshall Islands as one of six salvage ships assigned to Joint Task Force One to support Operation Crossroads, the first atomic bomb tests at Bikini Atoll.
 The tests were conducted during the month of July 1946.
 The Army Air Force and the Navy conducted the joint tests that arose out of the competition and a bitter rivalry between the two services over the impact of the new and powerful weapon, the atomic bomb, on their post war missions, prestige and budgets.
 The tests were also conducted to study the survivability of a fleet of ships exposed to an atomic bomb blast.
 The ships selected for the target fleet consisted of seventy obsolete ships that were scheduled to be decommissioned and ultimately sold for scrap.
 Three surrendered ships were also included as part of the target fleet, The Japanese flag battleship HIJMS Nagato, the cruiser HIJMS Sakawa and the German heavy cruiser Prinz Eugen awarded to the United States after World War II.
 The Navy’s ships included two aircraft carriers, the Saratoga and the Independence, four battle ships, the New York, the Arkansas, the Pennsylvania and the Nevada.
 Twelve destroyers, eight submarines, nineteen attack transports and numerous smaller vessels, including landing craft, yard oilers, several concrete dry-docks and barges were also selected as a part of the target fleet.